 The following is an example of the final rendered procedural paint with a slight metallic fleck effect in the material.

-Complicated and/or Detailed textures
+Complicated and detailed textures

 You may choose to add more complicated and detailed textures to your work.